reverbrobotics/rero_core_dist/README.md

 [nlu]
 model_path = "/path/to/trained/model"
 ```
 *n.b.
-Models are also compatible across architectures, so it is usually faster/more convenient to first train the custom NLU model a x86 machine, and then copy the trained model onto arm-based systems such as the raspberry pi.*
+Models are compatible across architectures, so it is usually faster/more convenient to first train the custom NLU model on a x86 machine, and then copy the trained model onto arm-based systems such as the raspberry pi for inference.*

 ## Licence
 The ReroCore distributables are licenced under the [MIT License](https://github.com/reverbrobotics/rero_core_dist/blob/master/LICENSE).